IE 11 is not supported. For an optimal experience visit our site on another browser.

 Plus, thanks to the extra vitamins (like vitamin E) and built-in conditioner, it should help smooth and nourish your hair at the same time.
 Just note that, according to some users, just a little of the solution will create more than enough lather.

-Best dandruff shampoos with pyrithione zinc
+Best dandruff shampoo with pyrithione zinc

 Biolage Scalpsync Anti-Dandruff Shampoo